Closest Town: Storms River Village

 Share this route:

-Tsitsikamma, an ancient Khoi word for ‘place of abundant or sparkling water’, perfectly describes the lush and lovely region surrounding this tiny, eponymous village.
-It is a place of craggy peaks, secret beaches and temperate rainforest, where giant Podocarpus yellowwoods tower high above deep gorges and tranquil black-water pools.
+Tsitsikamma, an ancient Khoi word for ‘place of abundant or sparkling water’, perfectly describes the lush and lovely region surrounding of this tiny, eponymous village.
+It is a place of craggy peaks, secret beaches and temperate rain forest, where giant podocarpus yellowwoods tower high above deep gorges and tranquil black-water pools.

 On your bike

-The climb from the river and onto the coastal bluff is a hard 2 km crank but then the gradient levels out onto the plateau.
-Take a sharp right and traverse the SAFCOL pine plantations following the MTB route markers for a few more kilometers of flat riding.
-Don’t miss the viewpoint overlooking Storms River Mouth and the Tsitsikamma National Park.
-The return trail cuts through a mature plantation before rejoining the original route and a long 5 km climb back to the trailhead.
+The climb from the river and onto the coastal bluff is a hard 2km crank, but then the gradient levels out onto the plateau.
+Take a sharp right and traverse the pine plantations following the MTB route markers for a few kilometres of flat riding.
+Don’t miss the viewpoint over the Storms River Mouth and Tsitsikamma National Park.
+The return trail cuts through a mature plantation and eventually rejoins the original route for the arduous 5km climb back to the trailhead.

 Off the bike

-Storms River Village is a charming hamlet surrounded by temperate, indigenous forest and pine plantations.
-The Tsitsikamma Forest Inn boasts comfortable, friendly accommodation in their various cottages.
-Storms River Adventures offer a whole host of activities, from tree-top canopy tours and day hikes to black-water tubing.
-A short drive will take you to the Tsitsikamma National Park at Storms River Mouth, the start of the legendary Otter Trail and a host of day hikes.
-Other options include swimming off a lovely beach, snorkeling, whale-watching (in season) or relaxing at the restaurant and shop.
-Face Adrenaline also offers the world’s highest bungee jump at Bloukrantz Bridge.
+Storms River Village is a charming hamlet surrounded by temperate, indigenous forest and pine plantations, offering a host of adventures from tree-top canopy tours and day hikes to black-water tubing.
+A short drive takes you to the Garden Route National Park, amazing Storms River Mouth and start of the legendary Otter Trail.
+Face Adrenaline also offers the world’s highest bungee jump at Bloukrans Bridge.

 More info: www.stormsriver.com